LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/deploy-the-bot.md

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/getstartedtutorial/messaging_test_page.png">

 2. Enter your account number and optionally a username (just your first name will do fine), and then click **Update**.
 3. After a moment, you will see a Messaging "call to action," which corresponds to what we selected in the Campaign Builder.
-Click on the Messaging call to action.
+Click the Messaging call to action.
-4. Start the bot by messaging ‘hi’ or ‘hello’.
+4. Start the bot by entering ‘hi’ or ‘hello.’
-5. Test out your bot functionality as you would in the Previewer.
+5. Test the bot's functionality as you would in Conversation Builder's Preview.

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/getstartedtutorial/deploy_test.png">